JetBrains/python-skeletons/README.md

 Conventions
 -----------

+Skeletons should contain syntactically correct Python code, preferably compatible with Python 2.6-3.3.

 Skeletons should respect PEP-8 and PEP-257 style guides.

-TODO: Document how to reference the original module from a skeleton file.
+If you need to reference the members of the original module of a skeleton, you should import it explicitly.
+For example, in a skeleton for the `foo` module:

-TODO: Document what to put into the body of a skeleton function.

-TODO: Document the versioning policy: the most recent released API of a library + deprecation warnings for obsolete functions/classes.
+    import foo

+    class C(foo.B):
+        def bar():
+            """Do bar and return Bar.

+            :rtype: foo.Bar
+            """
+            return foo.Bar()

+Modules can be referenced in docstring without explicit imports.

+The body of a function in a skeleton file should consist of a single `return` statement that returns a simple value of the declared return type (e.g. `0` for `int`, `False` for `bool`, Foo() for `Foo`).
+If the function returns something non-trivial, its may consist of a `pass` statement.

+### Types

 The most simple way of specifying types in skeletons is Sphinx docstrings.
 Function annotations could be used for specifying types, but they are